 Kyanite is an aluminum silicate.
 The name kyanite derives from the Greek word Kyanos, meaning blue.
 Kyanite is used in the manufacturing of spark plugs as well as in ceramic products, including dishes and plumbing fixtures.
 Kyanite is quite a unique stone, in that it has a wide variation of hardness across the same crystal.
-It rates a 4.5 on the Mohs_scale_of_mineral_hardness'>hardness scale along the length of the crystal, and a 7 across the width.
+It rates a 4.5 on the hardness scale along the length of the crystal, and a 7 across the width.
 This is the most useful characteristic when trying to identify kyanite.
 Because of this rare variation in hardness, kyanite is also known as disthene.
 Kyanite is quite an attractive mineral, however it is infrequently used as a gemstone in jewelry as it is quite brittle.
-The fibrous nature of kyanite crystals, as well as its cleavage, makes it liable to break along its length.
+The fibrous nature of kyanite crystals, as well as its crystal)'>cleavage, makes it liable to break along its length.
 Its brittleness means that extreme care must be taken when handling, cutting and polishing the stone.
-Kyanite has perfect cleavage in one direction and is vitreous, and transparent to translucent.
+Kyanite has perfect crystal)'>cleavage in one direction and is vitreous, and transparent to translucent.

 The better quality stones are more translucent.
 In the rare cases when kyanite is used in jewelry, the most prized stones are transparent and deep cornflower blue, pale blue, or bluish green in color.
 In general however, kyanite ranges in color from pale to deep blue and green, brown, white, and gray.
 Color distribution may be uneven within the stone, with darker blue patches seen towards the center of the crystal, and white or colorless patches towards the edge.
 Kyanite can be mistaken for sapphire and aquamarine.
 It is often fashioned into long rectangular and step cuts or into oval cabochons and sometimes has magnetic properties similar to tourmaline.